 Crime and Spy Jazz on Screen Since 1971.
 A History and Discography by Derrick Bang (2020)

-In the second volume of his extensive study of crime and spy movie jazz, author Bang devotes his archive and knowledge to the years 1971 to 2019.
-His strategy” of presenting these scores changes a bit in the present volume, as even though in the early 1970s movies were still shown in movie theaters almost […]
+In the second volume of his extensive study on crime and spy movie jazz, author Bang devotes his knowledge to the years 1971 to 2019.
+His strategy of presenting these scores changes a bit in the present volume, as even though in the early 1970s movies were still shown in movie theaters almost exclusively, just […]

 The Bronze Age of DC Comics by Paul Levitz (2015)